 So, now that you have all the information, it’s time to put the coffee filters to the test.

 Below, I’ve listed the three paper coffee filters that I’ve been testing over the past few days.

-You’ll find all my notes and will conclude if you can reuse a coffee filter or not.
+You’ll find all my notes and decide whether you can reuse a coffee filter.
 Let’s get started: